 A weekend away from Sydney included a stay in the beautiful coastal town of Narooma.
 What we thought was a quiet, seaside town, is actually a city packed full of outdoor activities.
 From Sydney, it’s about a 4 1/2 hours drive, or from Canberra, just shy of 3 hours to get here.

-Ever thought you could get up close to seals?
+Ever thought you could get up close and snorkel with seals?
 Narooma is actually the pick-up point to experience this crazy, fun, day-trip to Montague Island and one not to be missed whilst you’re in the area.
 We booked a snorkelling with seals adventure tour at Montague Island with Underwater Safaris.
-And boy, what an experience.
+And boy, what an experience whilst in Narooma.

 What impressed me the most about the Underwater Safaris crew, is that from the get-go, they were professional and organised.
 I must admit, I’m not someone who loves being on boats nor a strong swimmer in open water, but when you want to try such a tour, you must to give it a go right?